inaimathi/emacs-utils/README.md

 #### Editing shortcuts for blogging.
 Highlights are the link, code and footnote generators.

 Minor mode that adds a number of keyboard shortcuts for inserting/regioning various tags.
 It also manages linked footnotes automatically.

+# ha-custom

+#### Utility functions for documentation and linting in haskell-mode

+Really only three relevant interactive commands here. `ha-custom-hoogle-search` searches a local hoogle installation for the given search term, `ha-custom-hoogle-doc` shows the doc page for the first result of a given search term, `ha-custom-lint` runs the haskell linter on the current buffer.
+Once a file has been run through the linter, `ha-custom-do-next-replacement` applies a replacement.

 # erl-custom